MICSTI/CanteenApp/README.md

   - current meal schedule for the selected Mensa location
   - the user's favourite meals
 - all data is stored in the device's *SharedPreferences*

+# Possible improvements
+If you want to help us improve the app we'd be very thankful and happy!
+Here are some things we noticed that could be improved:
+- the app's usability: The setup with fragments works pretty well, but the users would need visual guidance to quickly realize that they can swipe.
+Maybe an additional title bar under the AppBar would be useful.
+- the implementation of the automatic update of meal schedules needs some serious refactoring.
+A service that handles the updates of the meal schedule at the start of each week would be really helpful.